Samallama05/Big-Data-Final-Project/README.md

 run CompareKinematics to get error values for reaches to ensure accuracy
 run SK_LASSOoriginal to get R^2 value of regression of Purkinje Cell firing rates with real kinematics
 run SK_LASSOoriginal to get R^2 value of regression of Purkinje Cell firing rates with synthesized kinematics

+Dependencies:
+Computer must have Opensim, Anaconda, and Moco downloaded and installed

+Data set:
+The date set can be obtained from the Person Lab.
+The data was given to the Al Borno Lab as we are working in conjunction with them to furthur explain Purkinje Cell firing rates.